optuna/optuna/docs/source/tutorial/sampler.rst

 At the beggining of a trial, :meth:`~optuna.samplers.BaseSampler.infer_relative_search_space` is called for determining the relative search space passed to :meth:`~optuna.samplers.BaseSampler.sample_relative`.
 Then, :meth:`~optuna.samplers.BaseSampler.sample_relative` is invoked for sampling relative parameters for the trial.
 During the execution of the objective function, :meth:`~optuna.samplers.BaseSampler.sample_independent` is used for sampling parameters that don't belong to the relative search space.

-The following picture depicts the lifetime of a trial and the relationship of the above methods.
+The following picture depicts the lifetime of a trial and the relationship of the above abstract methods.

 .. image:: ../../image/sampler-sequence.png